designmynight/laravel-elasticsearch/README.md

 ### Mappings and Aliases
 When creating a new index during a `migrate:mappings` the command will automatically create an alias based on the migration name by removing the date string.
 For example the migration `2018_08_03_095804_users.json` will create the alias `users`.

-During the first migration the `migrate:mappings` command will also switch the alias to the latest index mapping.
+During the first migration an index appears in the `migrate:mappings` command will also switch the alias to the latest index mapping.
+The above will only happen when the alias does not already exist.

 Future migrations will require you to use the `--swap` option.